-Once you’ve done the 30 second hold, lift your left hand and twist your torso to the left into a windmill pose.
+Once you’ve done the 30-second hold, lift your left hand and twist your torso to the left into a windmill pose.
 Using your left hand, point to the sky.
 You’ll now notice your left glute is working harder.
 Now force your left heel down and you’ll really feel it.
 Hold for 30 seconds.
-Return to where you started and repeat the same movement on for the right side.
+Return to where you started and repeat the same movement on the right side.

 That is it.
-Brief, intense, effective and safe.
+Brief, intense, effective, and safe.

 Before You Start

 You could jump into the Static Windmill directly, but it might be wise to learn the principles of Foundation Training first.
-There is a 12 minute video on YouTube that is a great overview.
+There is a 12-minute video on YouTube that is a great overview.
 Don’t do it all the first time.
 Start with a few minutes and then return to it in a few days and go a little longer.
-If you get a lot of value like I did from this clip, consider getting the full DVD which is available on the Foundation Training website.
+If you get a lot of value as I did from this clip, consider getting the full DVD which is available on the Foundation Training website.
 I bought version one of the DVD.
 Version two is out now, which I understand is even better.